institution logo

 Participation requirements (important):

-- Small group, confidential format: 8–10 participants; respect and confidentiality are required;
+- Small group, confidential format: 8–10 participants; respect and confidentiality are required (standard safety exception if someone expresses intent to harm self/others);

 - Privacy and no recording: participate from a private space; no photos, recordings, or screengrabs;